rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-Next, don't forget to add the new properties to your seed data in the *src/index.js* file:
+Next, add the new properties to your seed data in the *src/index.js* file:

 {{< highlight javascript "hl_lines=5 6 17 18" >}}
 const createUsersWithMessages = async () => {